jsta/gssurgo/README.md

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-`gSSURGO` contains multiple text format datasets referenced to a single raster grid.
-The raster grids are contained within file geodatabase archives and  can only be extracted using ArcGIS (using the fileGDB driver).
+`gSSURGO` contains multiple text format datasets referenced to a single raster grid. **The raster grids are contained within file geodatabase archives and  can only be extracted using ArcGIS** (using the fileGDB driver).

 This repo enables subsequent open source workflows by extracting the grid and aggregating it along with the remaining data into a geopackage.
-Specific queries of `gSSURGO` data need to be constructed in `SQL` and subsequently called against a given geopackage using the `query_gpkg.py` script.
+Specific queries of `gSSURGO` data can be constructed in `SQL` and subsequently called against a given geopackage using the `query_gpkg.py` script.

 ## Prereqs